ACIIA Goals and Structure

 There are three types of members: Federation, Contracting and Associate.
 The governing body of ACIIA is the Council, which consists of Federation and Contracting Members.
 The Council holds its meetings twice a year in June and November and the Annual General Meeting is held at the same time as the Council Meeting is held in June.

 You can download the ACIIA Information Booklet here

 CIIA AND MARKETRECOGNITION

-CIIA certification is officially recognized by financial market authorities as a required or as an adequate qualification for investment professional in the following countries: China, Hong-Kong, Italy, Korea, Portugal, Spain and Vietnam.
+CIIA certification is officially recognized by financial market authorities as a required or as an adequate qualification for investment professional in the following countries: China, Hong-Kong, Italy, Korea, Portugal, Russia, Spain and Vietnam.
 In France, CIIA was agreed as an approved qualification by the Ministry of Education.

 PLEASE REFER TO THE FOLLOWING LINK (LIST OF THE DETAILED INFORMATION BY COUNTRY)

 CIIA recognition by FSP

 In July 2007 the CIIA designation gained recognition from the Financial Skills (FSSC) in the United Kingdom as a Key 2 qualification.
 The ACIIA now has awarding body status and the CIIA qualification was included on the appropriate examinations list for seven relevant activities that were regulated by the predecessor of FCA (FSA) in the UK.

 The CIIA plus a UK regulatory module is now included on the FSP’s quality assured qualifications list in the areas of advising on securities (e.g., equities and bonds) and advising on derivatives in the wholesale market place (see Click Here)

 The CIIA is recognised by the Financial Conduct Authority (FCA) in the UK as being an RDR compliant qualification in the following four activities: